wangjunbo/redis_manager/readme.md

-`redis_manager` can be used as single node pattern or as cluter pattern.
+`redis_manager` can be used as single node pattern or as cluster pattern.
 It's very convenient to use.

 `redis_manager` gives your application a redis web administration interface that allows you to easily manipulate the most commonly used data types for redis (strings, hashes, lists, sets, sorted sets).